 Submissions and enquiries

 Submitting authors, please consult our Notes for Authors (below).
-Please note that from 1 December 2009, JPR uses the Sagetrack manuscript tracking system.
+JPR uses the Sagetrack manuscript tracking system.
 Please register all new submissions and resubmissions at Manuscript Central.

-In order to get a manuscript published in the Journal of Peace Research, it must be completely compliant with JPR style.
-After conditional acceptance, authors must make sure to revise the manuscript in accordance with the guidelines.
-The most important technical requirements are described in this checklist (.pdf).
-Please make sure to follow each point in the checklist before submitting the final version.
+In order to get a manuscript published in the Journal of Peace Research, it must be completely compliant with JPR's style of choice, SAGE's Harvard referencing style.
+After conditional acceptance, authors must make sure to revise the manuscript in accordance with the guidelines sent to them.

 Subscriptions